 The photo above of a similar gate in Nazareth illustrates the eye of the needle gate quite well.
 You can see that a camel could not pass through the gate unless it first had all its baggage removed and then stooped to get through the gate.

-This discipline in faithful patient endurance to achieve victory in CHRIST and be one of the Bride will require the surrender of ALL ONE POSSESSES and it is worth every and any earthly pleasure/comfort gladly surrendered up now in order to belong to Christ and bring joy to our Heavenly Father by OVERCOMING the flesh, the world and the Adversary!
+This discipline in faithful patient endurance to achieve victory in Christ and be one of the Bride will require the surrender of ALL and it is worth every and any earthly pleasure/comfort gladly surrendered up now in order to belong to Christ and bring joy to our Heavenly Father by OVERCOMING the flesh, the world and the Adversary!

 “Be watchful (alert), stand firm in the faith, act like men (courageous, be brave), be strong” (1 Corinthians 16:13).

-Have you asked the Father for a greater measure of His holy Spirit:
+Have you asked the Heavenly Father for a greater measure of His holy Spirit:

 – to increase one’s faith, trust in God’s power?